 Abstract

-The base-SHAKEN framework enables a VoIP Service Provider to deliver cryptographic proof to a called user that the calling user is authorized to use the calling telephone number.
-This specification extends the base-SHAKEN framework to provide a number of additional capabilities, including the ability to provide cryptographic proof of human readable calling user information such as calling name, the ability for SHAKEN-authorized TN Providers to delegate SHAKEN signing authority to their non-SHAKEN customers, plus a number of additional enhancements.
+The base-SHAKEN framework enables a SHAKEN-authorized VoIP Service Provider to deliver cryptographic proof to a called user that the calling user is authorized to use the calling telephone number.
+This specification extends the base-SHAKEN framework to enable SHAKEN-authorized TN Service Providers to delegate SHAKEN signing authority to their non-SHAKEN customers.
+This is needed to provide full attestation for certain enterprise or legitimate spoofing call scenarios where the originating service provider does not have a direct association with the calling customer and/or the calling TN.

 Foreword